 I took a moment to reflect on what I'd just seen.
 This is when it got disturbing.
 The actions of the otters indicated that the otters were not only able to see out of their exhibit area, but that they were actively watching those nearby.
 While I was watching them, THEY WERE WATCHING ME!
 I was completely unnerved.
 I felt like a peeping tom caught at the window.
-More to the point, I felt like someone on a reality TV show had just turned to speak to the man sitting next to me!
+More to the

 The feeling must surely be a bi-product of watching television.
 In the years pre-electronic media, most entertainment was experienced live.
 You watched someone performing, or you performed yourself.
 Actions you took in response to a performance would be noticed by the performer.
 But since the invention of the phonograph in the late 19th century, we've been increasingly isolated from the performer.
 We don't expect to be noticed, and we don't expect our reactions to our entertainment to affect it.
 And with entertainment such a big part of our lives, it must surely affect the way we live the rest of our lives.
 It's something I'll be thinking about and watching for.